emissary-ingress/emissary/charts/ambassador/README.md

     ## sidecarContainers value.
     enable: false

-    ## Version of the Istio sidecar to inject.
+    ## Which image of the Istio sidecar to inject.
     ##
     ## NOTE!!
 Must match the version of Istio you are running.
-    version:
+    image:
+      repository: istio/proxyv2
+      tag:

     tlsContext:
       ## Controls whether the chart should create the TLSContext that Ambassador